tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

-You deal +2d6 damage with your first attack each battle using this weapon (champion: +4d6; epic: +4d12).
+You deal +2d6 damage with your first attack each battle using this weapon, +4d6 at champion tier, and +4d12 at epic tier.

 **Quirk:** Blurts out obscenities.
 (For decorum's sake, use euphemisms when speaking in character.)